Shalaby1022/PokemonReviewApp/README.md

 ## Contributing
 <a name="contributing"></a>
 Contributions to this project are welcome!
 If you find any issues or have ideas for improvements, please open an issue or create a pull request.

-## Acknowledgments
-<a name="acknowledgments"></a>
-We'd like to express our appreciation to Teddy Smith for providing an excellent tutorial series.
-Your guidance and real-time problem-solving have made learning ASP.NET Core Web API development enjoyable and insightful.